Special Education Needs

-- Once identified in class, a child will be referred to the Senco for further assessment.
+- Once identified in class, a child will be referred to the SendCo for further assessment.
 LEA Descriptors will be looked at along with evidence from standard reading, spelling and comprehension tests, together with phonic awareness and free writing tests.
 Number assessment is also completed if required.
-If necessary, further specific tests such as BPVS (for language development) can be borrowed from the Senco Cluster Group.
+If necessary, further specific tests such as BPVS (for language development) can be borrowed from the SendCo Cluster Group.

 - The LEA Audit descriptors for the areas of Special Needs are used to place a child at School Action or School Action Plus.
 These are: